The list of ingredients in your cosmetics products may seem long and hard to read.

 These are safe to use on almost all skin type.

-Mica has been linked to child labour and human rights.
-Make sure to buy the products from a good quality brand that is transparent about the traceability of its supply chain for a sustainable mica.
+Another note about Mica is to be sure to buy the products from a good quality brand that is transparent about the traceability of its supply chain for a sustainable mica.

 Manufacturers aren’t required to reveal their fragrances, you will see the ingredient- ‘Fragrance’ or ‘Parfum’ that could actually be a mixture of chemicals that may lead to health risks.